 Computing & Digital Literacy and business studies

 Welcome to the Business, Computing and Digital literacy Department.
-We strive to create a productive, engaging, and varied curriculum to educate and inspire our students in aspects of Business Studies, Information Communications Technology, Computer Science and Digital Literacy.
+We strive to create a productive, engaging, and varied curriculum to educate and inspire our students in aspects of Business, Information Technologies, Computer Science and Digital Literacy.

 Our aim is to inspire and educate the next generation Business and Digital Professionals and to equip all of our students with valuable knowledge, skills and understanding.
 Students enjoy studying these current and ever-changing subject areas, and our options are a popular choice.